 c.
 Data As a Clinical Tool - Once the ACO targeted care initiatives are selected, the best practices across the care continuum will be determined.
-The appropriate ACO committee will then usually "blow up" each pathway into each component and assign clinical leadership, decision support, data prompts, and embed relevant clinical data into each step at the point-of-care.
+The appropriate ACO committee will then usually "blow up" each pathway into each component and assign clinical leadership, decision support, data prompts, and relevant clinical data to each step at the point-of-care.
 ACOs are discussing virtual workstations and data dashboards.
 Coordination with downstream providers will be optimized with the real-time sharing of upstream care results and scheduling.

 Strategic Notes: (1) The ACO should periodically internally grade itself against the performance benchmarks to create a constant quality/efficiency/satisfaction improvement loop.
-This not only will hone the contributions of the ACO initiatives, but also will prepare it to increase its financial rewards once the performance results drive a savings pool or bundled payments.
+This not only will hone the contributions of the ACO initiatives, but also will prepare it to increase its financial rewards once the performance results drive a savings pool on bundled payments.
 Gaps in care should be flagged and addressed before your compensation depends on it.
 Clearly, clinically valid, accurately collected, severity-adjusted, and properly benchmarked data are essential for any compensation model based on performance.
 (2) Data that reflects a track record of high performance serves as a bargaining tool when reimbursement is being negotiated, even in feefor-service.
 (3) Use data first to target the "low-hanging fruit," high-impact, value-add initiatives in your area best suited to your specialty or facility.
 Next, use data to collect evidence of your performance.
 There will be specific baseline, performance, and clinical data elements needed for each participant to meet objectives, maximize their measured contribution, and thus reap a meaningful reward from the savings pool.

-- d.
-The MSSP Final Rule Provides Details Down from 65 in the Proposed Rule, the Final Rule requires reporting on 33 measures across your domains: patient/caregiver experience; care coordination; patient safety; preventative health; and at-risk population/frail elderly health.
-The goals of measure setting include seeking a mix of standards, processes, outcomes, and patient experience measures, severity adjusted and, to the extent practicable, nationally endorsed by a stakeholder organization. - e.
-HIE Capability Your ACO will need Health Information Exchange ("HIE") capabilities sufficient to move this data across the continuum in a meaningful way.
+d.
+The Proposed ACO Regulations Provide Details - The Proposed ACO Regulations would require mandatory reporting on 65 quality measures within the following five (5) domains: patient/caregiver experience; care coordination; patient safety; preventative health; and at-risk population/frail elderly health.
+The goals of measure setting includes seeking "a mix of standards processes, outcomes, and patient experience measures, including measures of care transitions and changes in patient functional status," severity adjusted and, to the extent practicable, nation-ally endorsed by a stakeholder organization.31 e.
+HIE Capability - Your ACO will need Health Information Exchange ("HIE") capabilities sufficient to move this data across the continuum in a meaningful way.
 This HIE is aligned with the Meaningful Use regulations.
 It will need to be able to aggregate data from multiple sources into user-friendly formats with decision support and relevant data that follows the patient to maximize chances of success in the ACO's targeted initiatives.
 It needs to minimize the data collection burden on workflows.